Rowlinsons Banner Image

 However, a post-civil partnership agreement can be made at any time after registering your civil partnership.
 It is also advisable to continue to update your agreement from time to time to make sure it is still fair and relevant.

-At Rowlinsons, our family law team can assist at any time with preparing and drafting your pre- or post-civil partnership agreement.
+At Rowlinsons, our experienced family lawyers can assist at any time with preparing and drafting your pre- or post-civil partnership agreement.

 • Laura Jones